min7sko-ui/discordbot/README.md

 | `/reload` | Reload configuration files |
 | `/feedback` | View feedback statistics |
 | `/transcript` | Generate transcript for current ticket |

+## 🎯 How It Works

+### Ticket Flow
+1. Staff sends a ticket panel using `/ticket panel send 1`
+2. Users select a category from the dropdown
+3. A modal form appears with custom questions
+4. User submits the form, and a private ticket channel is created
+5. Staff and user can communicate in the ticket channel

+### Closing Tickets
+1. Staff clicks the "Close Ticket" button or uses `/close`
+2. An HTML transcript is automatically generated and sent to the transcript channel
+3. The user receives a DM with a "Review Your Ticket" embed containing 5 star rating buttons
+4. User clicks a rating button, and feedback is recorded in the feedback channel
+5. The ticket channel is deleted after 5 seconds

+### Managing Ticket Access
+- Use `/ticket add @user` to give someone access to the ticket
+- Use `/ticket remove @user` to remove someone from the ticket
+- The ticket owner cannot be removed

 ## 📁 Project Structure